Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-and let $g^{\textrm{Neu}}_{\eta}$ be the truncated kernel at scale $\eta$ as above.
+and let $\g^{\textrm{Neu}}_{\eta}$ be the truncated kernel at scale $\eta$ as above.
 For any $\Cscr$ in $\Phiscr_{\epsilon, \eta,R}(\mc{C}, \mu)$ and any $\Creg$ in $\Phireg_{\tau,R}(\Cscr)$ let us consider the vector field $\tilde{E}$ generated by the difference $\Creg - \Cscr$ with Neumann boundary conditions on $\partial K$

-Since the regularization procedure preserves the number of points, it is clear that $\Ereg := \Escr + \tilde{E}$ satisfies \eqref{Echeckcompat}.
-To bound its energy we proceed as in the proof of Lemma \ref{LemCorrections} and it is enough to bound $\int_{\R^{k+d}} \yg |\tilde{E}_{\eta}|^2$ by a $o_{\tau}(1)$.
-Integrating by parts we are left to bound
+Since the regularization procedure preserves the number of points, it is clear that, letting $\Ereg := \Escr + \tilde{E}$, the vector field $\Ereg$ is in $\Screen(\Creg, \mu, K)$.
+To bound its energy, we integrate by parts, and we claim that